burlachenkok/exploring-python3/python3-note.md

 10. Deleted statement is a statement with `del` buil-in operator.
 It is used in two different contexts:

 * Delete statement `del` is used to delete elements from a container such as a list.

 * Also, it is used to delete variables from the interpreter.
 After variable deletion, the variable is not defined.
 If a variable is not "defined" which means it has not been assigned a value or deleted, trying to use it for reading will give you an error.
 Trying to use it for writing will create a new variable.
 Objects are never explicitly destroyed.
 When they become unreachable they may be garbage-collected.
-An implementation is allowed to postpone garbage collection or omit it altogether it is a matter of implementation quality how garbage collection is implemented.
+An implementation is allowed to postpone garbage collection or omit it altogether.
+It is a matter of implementation quality how garbage collection is implemented.

 ## Classes

 ### User-Defined Classes in Python in C++ terminology

 Firstly, Python has limited support for private attribute objects.
 When you name attributes as `__attributename` the interpreter performs name mangling.
-In reality, this attribute in case have access to it outside methods of the class will have the name `_classname__attribute`.
+In reality,  in case of accessing to this attribute outside of the class will have the name `_classname__attribute`.

 In C++ terminology Python classes have the following characteristics:

   1. Normal class members (including the data members) are public except for some small support for Private Variables.
   2. All member functions/methods are virtual.
   3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes.
-  4. Python Data attributes correspond to "data members" in C ++.
+  4. Python Data attributes correspond to *"data members"* in C ++.
   5. Python supports multiple inheritance, and exceptions.
   6. In Python (and in Perl) there is no such term as function overloading.